 These Friday night matches are $20 per carload of spectators.
 All Polo at Sunset events are family focused and most support a local charity.
 Picnics and tailgating are encouraged.
 Seating and tenting are not generally provided as these are primarily our informal events.
 Dress is typically casual and very comfortable.
 Refreshments are not provided but spectators are encouraged to tailgate with their favorite picnics.
 Gates open at 5:00pm with the matches beginning at 6:15pm.

 POLO ON THE PRAIRIE

-Played on Saturday afternoons with a general admission of $20 per carload - some events have private boxes are available for $200-$600 per game that seat 10-20 spectators.
-Please contact the charity directly thru our calendar page for more information on box sales.
+Played on Saturday afternoons with a general admission of $20 per carload - some events have private boxes are available per game that seat 10-20 spectators.
+Please contact the charity directly thru our calendar page for more information on box sales and pricing.
 All Polo on the Prairie events are family focused, typically featuring a larger charity or may even be a USPA tournament match.
 Gates open at 12:00pm with matches beginning at 1pm.

 SPECTATOR’S GUIDE TO POLO

 If you’ve seen Pretty Woman, you know about the Divot Stomp.
 It’s one of the oldest and most widely known traditions of polo.

 When the game breaks at halftime, spectators are invited to march onto the field to socialize and replace the mounds of earth (divots) that are torn up by the horses’ hooves during the game.
 This serves as a great time to meet new people, move around after the first half, walk your dog, and help keep the field safe and beautiful.